MohammedIjaj/Customer-Churn-Prediction-model/README.md

 ## Acknowledgments

-We'd like to express our gratitude to the data source provider for making the customer dataset available for analysis and prediction.
+I'd like to express our gratitude to the data source provider for making the customer dataset available for analysis and prediction.

 If you have any questions, ideas, or suggestions for improvement, please feel free to reach out.
 Let's work together to predict and prevent customer churn! 📊👥